Photo by Jörg Braukmann

 Price: €200–700/night | Location: Drakestraße 1, Tiergarten

-Das Stue (the name means “parlour” in Low German and Danish) occupies the former Royal Danish Embassy building adjacent to the Tiergarten park — the extraordinary interior by Patricia Urquiola (the Spanish designer behind some of the finest contemporary European hotel interiors), the Michelin-starred Cinco restaurant by Paco Pérez, and the excellent spa make Das Stue Berlin’s finest design hotel.
+Das Stue (the name means “parlour” in Low German and Danish) occupies the former Royal Danish Embassy building adjacent to the Tiergarten park — the striking interior by Patricia Urquiola (the Spanish designer behind some of the most admired contemporary European hotel interiors), the Michelin-starred Cinco restaurant by Paco Pérez, and an excellent spa make Das Stue one of Berlin’s top design hotels.

 25hours Hotel Bikini Berlin — Tiergarten View